-Provide a brief outline and detailed justification of the budget for the entire proposed period of support, including salaries and benefits, travel, equipment, supplies, contractual expenses, services delivery, and other expenses.
+Provide a brief outline and detailed justification of the budget for the entire proposed period of support, including salaries and benefits, travel, equipment, supplies, contractual expenses, education and outreach expenses, and other expenses.
 CPRIT funds will be distributed on a reimbursement basis; see the Instructions for Applicants document for budget guidance.

-Applications requesting more than the maximum allowed cost (total costs) as specified in Section 2.5 will be administratively withdrawn.
+Applications requesting more than the maximum allowed cost (total costs) as specified in Section 2.5 will be administratively withdrawn from consideration.

-- Cost Per Person Served: The cost per person served will be automatically calculated from the total cost of the project divided by the total number of people (both public and professionals) served (refer to Section 3).
-A significant proportion of funds is expected to be used for program delivery as opposed to program development and organizational infrastructure. - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year. - Travel: PDs and related project staff are expected to attend CPRIT's conference.
-CPRIT funds may be used to send up to two people to the conference. - Equipment: Equipment requests (\$5,000+ per unit) will be carefully evaluated on a caseby-case basis and must be specifically approved by CPRIT if the project is funded.
+- Cost per Person Served: The cost per person served will be automatically calculated from the total cost of the project divided by the total number of people served (refer to Section 3). - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year. - Travel: PDs and related project staff are expected to attend CPRIT's conference.
+CPRIT funds may be used to send up to two people to the conference. - Equipment: Equipment requests (\$5,000 per unit and above) will be carefully evaluated on a case by case basis and must be specifically approved by CPRIT if the project is funded.
 Justification must be provided for why funding for this equipment cannot be found elsewhere; CPRIT funding should not supplant existing funds.
 A sustainability plan must be submitted for both the equipment and delivery of corresponding services as a result of the equipment purchase.
-Cost sharing of equipment purchases is strongly encouraged. - Services Costs: CPRIT reimburses for services using Medicare reimbursement rates. - Other Expenses cash incentives.
+Cost sharing of equipment purchases is strongly encouraged. - Other Expenses:

+Incentives: Use of incentives, or positive rewards used to change or elicit behavior are allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the target population identified by the applicant.
+This evidence must be referenced in the application.
+CPRIT will not fund cash incentives.
 The maximum dollar value allowed for an incentive per person, per activity or session, is \$25.

-Incentives: Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the target population identified by the applicant.
-CPRIT will not fund

 Indirect Costs: It is CPRIT's policy not to allow recovery of indirect costs for prevention programs.